This post may contain affiliate links. Read my disclosure policy.

-Chocolate for breakfast is good for you when add it to a healthy recipe filled with nuts, oats, quinoa, flax seeds and more like this Dark Cocoa Superfood Granola recipe.
+Dark cocoa for breakfast is good for you when you use it in healthy granola made with nuts, oats, quinoa, flax seeds and more.
+You’ll love this Dark Cocoa Superfood Granola recipe.

 One thing I can say for sure, though – this Dark Cocoa Superfood Granola certainly is good for you.
 I mentioned yesterday that I was going to share some recipes this week for packing in the protein with Greek yogurt.
 Now, this isn’t a recipe with Greek yogurt in it, like yesterday’s Funky Monkey Smoothie, but it is certainly something I love to put ON my Chobani.